 For better quality control, choose only a select number of items from your menu for delivery service.
 But variety in your menu is often key to encouraging more orders, so consider an order management software like Otter that allows you to pause stores temporarily, auto-accept orders and send orders directly to the kitchen.

 What is menu engineering?
 Menu engineering is the science of maximising returns on your menu.
-Not only can menu engineering help you draw attention to higher value items and upsell extras, it’s also a great way to reduce food waste.
+Not only can menu engineering help you draw attention to higher value items and upsell extras, its also a great way to reduce food waste.
 This also applies to your physical menu, but when digital menus are so dependent on first-page impressions, menu engineering can give you the edge!

 To do this, you categorise menu items using a tried-and-tested matrix of profitability and popularity.
 Think stars, puzzles, plow horses and dogs.
 We’ll explain.

-Once you’ve analysed your items with this point-of-view, it’s easy to decide what stays and goes in your menu.
+Once you've analysed your items with this point-of-view, its easy to decide what stays and goes in your menu.
 It also gives you more insights into which menu items need your attention.

-Your digital menu is your virtual storefront so you want to make sure it’s clear and easy to navigate.
+Your digital menu is your virtual storefront so you want to make sure its clear and easy to navigate.
 Mimicking the way you organise your dine-in menu will help potential customers know exactly how to order.

 With the need for frequent and granular updates on end, managing your menu is a tall order.
 That’s where you can leverage a menu management tool to help you master your delivery menu.

-We all judge a menu by its cover—especially when we’re hungry!
-We’ve established that restaurants that use images in their menus not only get more orders, they show up more often on delivery apps.
-Here’s how to stand out from the crowd with the power of visuals in your menu.
+We all judge a menu by its cover, especially when were hungry!
+We've established that restaurants that use images in their menus not only get more orders, they show up more often on delivery apps.
+Here's how to stand out from the crowd with the power of visuals in your menu.

 In 2023, every restaurant is rocking professionally taken food photos, perfect lighting and all.
 So how do you stand out?